roy-ayush22/roy-ayush22/README.md

 # Hello and Welcome 👋, I'm Ayush Roy

-I am a **B.Tech Electronics Engineering** student at Maharaja Surajmal Institute of Technology 🏫.
+I am a **B.Tech Engineering** student at Maharaja Surajmal Institute of Technology 🏫.
 I have a strong interest in **web development** and **coding** 👩‍💻.
 Currently learning **JavaScript** 📜 and building my skills in **open source** 🌟.